 Unfortunately, all the garbage I believed about myself rolled around in my head, telling me things that were not true.
 Feelings of rejection, abandonment, and aloneness penetrated my heart and sent me to places I never wish to go again.

 Those horrible thoughts of inadequacy and shame day after day relentlessly accused me of my failure while everyone else was singing “Silent Night” and “Joy to the World.”

 There was very little joy in my world and my nights were silent.
-And I felt like there was no hope of it ever getting better.
+Unfortunately, I felt like there was no hope of it ever getting better.
 There were days I wanted to stuff the Elf on the Shelf in the freezer and call it quits.
 But I had to keep moving on.
 Accepting family estrangement wasn’t a permanent stop, but it was a temporary state of mind I had to accept until God moved.

-Things to Do When Estranged from Family at the Holidays
+What to Do When Your Family Ignores You at the Holidays

 1. Focus on others

 My husband and kids started feeding the homeless on Thanksgiving morning.
 It was such a great way to start the day.
 It became a meaningful time for us, and it set the tone for the day.

 We did other volunteer projects, but this was really special.
 Focusing on others helped me to realize how much I had to be grateful for in my life.
 It helped with accepting family estrangement, although I didn’t like the reality of it.